marbl/MHAP/docs/source/quickstart.rst

    155 15 0.157788 163 0 16 1041 1704 1 67 1088 2935
    155 27 0.185483 159 0 455 1678 1704 0 0 1225 1862

 In this case sequence 155 overlaps 11, 15, and 27.
-The error percent is computed from the Jaccard estimate using the same formula as `Mash <http://mash.readthedocs.org/>`_.
+The error percent is computed from the Jaccard estimate using `mash distance <http://www.biorxiv.org/content/early/2015/10/26/029827.abstract>`_.

 Options
 -----------------